TechSavvy21/Json-to-Text-Converter-GUI-/README.md

 # Json to Text Converter

-A simple (Because I'm lazy to make it not simple) **Java Swing** desktop application that imports JSON files, converts them into plain text for easier reading, and allows exporting the result.
+A simple (Because I'm too lazy to make it not simple) **Java Swing** desktop application that imports JSON files, converts them into plain text for easier reading, and allows exporting the result.
 Built with [`org.json`](https://stleary.github.io/JSON-java/) for JSON parsing.

 ---